 Anaphylaxis is a serious and potentially life-threatening allergic reaction that may occur within seconds or minutes of exposure to an allergen.
 For many, this may include peanuts, bee stings, medications, or many other potential triggers.
 Anaphylactic shock is a specific term that refers to when an individual develops an episode of anaphylaxis where the person then goes into a state of shock as a result of poor circulation and deprivation of oxygen and vital nutrients to the body.
 Anaphylaxis can also occur without an individual falling into shock.
 In patients with known anaphylactic reactions, the first course of treatment is typically an injection of Epinephrine, which should be administered as quickly as possible during an anaphylactic reaction.
 Additionally, antihistamines and corticosteroids can be used for an anaphylactic reaction.

-What vaccine causes it?
+What causes Anaphylactic Shock?

-What are the symptoms?
+What are the symptoms of Anaphylactic Shock?